MajkoDev/firebase-todo/README.md

-# Todo App with Firebasse
+# Todo App with Firebase